HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 To check the correctness of the results, one can compute the sum of all the elements or eventually display the converged data either in 1D or 2D for comparison.
 For this reason, we introduce the `MPI_Gather` operation, which allows aggregating the data from each MPI process and make them available only in the root process.
 This option, however, might become time consuming and eventually might lead to segmentation error when increasing the size of the data.

 ## Compilation process

-Here we describe the compilation process for both GNU, Intel and Cray compilers.
+Here we describe the compilation process of an MPI-application for GNU, Intel and Cray compilers.

 - GNU compiler